R0m1k3/BasketFlow/replit.md

 ## System Architecture

-### Frontend Architecture

-**Technology Stack**: React with create-react-app

-**Core Components**:
-- **WeeklyMatches**: Displays matches for the current week in a card-based layout with filtering
-- **MonthlyCalendar**: Interactive calendar view using FullCalendar library showing all matches for a selected month
-- **FilterBar**: Provides filtering controls for leagues and broadcasters

-**State Management**: Component-level useState hooks for local state, with parent App component managing shared filter state

-**API Communication**: Axios for REST API calls to the backend, with proxy configuration to localhost:3000

-**Styling**: CSS modules per component with responsive design considerations

-### Backend Architecture

-**Technology Stack**: Node.js with Express.js framework

-**Database**: Prisma ORM (configured for SQL databases, likely PostgreSQL based on dependencies)

-**Core Services**:
-- **updateService**: Orchestrates all free basketball connectors (NBA, WNBA, Euroleague, EuroCup, Betclic Elite)
-- **nbaConnector**: Fetches NBA/WNBA schedules from official APIs (cdn.nba.com, cdn.wnba.com)
-- **euroleagueConnector**: Fetches Euroleague/EuroCup schedules from XML API (api-live.euroleague.net)
-- **betclicEliteConnector**: Fetches Betclic Elite schedule from TheSportsDB API
-- **Match Routes** (`/api/matches/week`, `/api/matches/month/:year/:month`): Retrieves filtered match data with related entities
-- **League Routes** (`/api/leagues`): Returns available basketball leagues
-- **Broadcaster Routes** (`/api/broadcasters`): Returns TV channels/streaming platforms

-**Data Model**:
-- Match entity with relations to League, HomeTeam, AwayTeam, and Broadcasts
-- Many-to-many relationship between Matches and Broadcasters through Broadcasts join table
-- Teams and Leagues as separate entities

-**Scheduled Jobs**: Node-cron configured to run daily updates at 6:00 AM for automatic match synchronization

-**Data Strategy**: Uses only free, official APIs - no paid services required

-### External Dependencies

-**Basketball Data Sources (100% Free)**:

-1. **NBA Official API** (cdn.nba.com)
-   - Provides NBA match schedules
-   - 21-day lookahead window
-   - No API key required

-2. **WNBA Official API** (cdn.wnba.com)
-   - Provides WNBA match schedules
-   - Season: May-September (offseason Oct-Apr)
-   - No API key required

-3. **Euroleague XML API** (api-live.euroleague.net)
-   - Provides Euroleague and EuroCup schedules
-   - XML format parsed with xml2js
-   - No API key required

-4. **TheSportsDB API** (thesportsdb.com)
-   - Provides Betclic Elite (French LNB) schedules
-   - Free tier (key: "3")
-   - League ID: 4423

-**Broadcaster Mapping** (Intelligence améliorée 2025):
-- **NBA**: beIN Sports (400+ matchs/saison), Prime Video (29 matchs dominicaux), NBA League Pass
-- **WNBA**: NBA League Pass, beIN Sports
-- **Euroleague**: SKWEEK (tous), La Chaîne L'Équipe (matchs sélectionnés Paris/ASVEL), TV Monaco (AS Monaco), EuroLeague TV
-- **Betclic Elite**: beIN Sports, La Chaîne L'Équipe, DAZN
-- **EuroCup**: SKWEEK, EuroLeague TV
-- **BCL**: Courtside 1891

-**Third-party Libraries**:
-- FullCalendar for calendar visualization
-- Axios for HTTP requests
-- Prisma for database abstraction

-**Infrastructure**:
-- Docker containerization with docker-compose
-- Nginx reverse proxy (connects via nginx_default network)
-- Frontend on port 4000 (Docker) / port 5000 (Replit dev)
-- Backend on port 3001 (Docker) / port 3000 (Replit dev)
-- PostgreSQL on port 4532 (external) / 5432 (internal) - évite conflit avec Replit database

-**Environment Configuration** (All configured in backend/.env):
-- JWT_SECRET: **REQUIRED** - Cryptographic secret for JWT signing (must be generated randomly)
-- SESSION_SECRET: **REQUIRED** - Session secret for Express sessions
-- PORT: Configurable server port (defaults to 3000)
-- DATABASE_URL: PostgreSQL connection string (Replit Neon database or Docker PostgreSQL)

-**Note**: No API keys required - all basketball data sources are free and publicly accessible.

-**Security Notes**:
-- .env files must NEVER be committed to version control
-- .env.example provided as template without real secrets
-- JWT_SECRET enforced at server startup - application refuses to run without it
-- Admin password randomly generated on first initialization
-- All passwords hashed with bcrypt (10 salt rounds)

-**Development Mode**:
-- Backend runs on port 3000 with nodemon for hot reload
-- Uses Replit PostgreSQL database for development
-- Workflow "Backend" configured to run `cd backend && npm run dev`
+### UI/UX Decisions

+The application provides two main views: a `WeeklyMatches` component for current week games presented in a card-based layout, and a `MonthlyCalendar` for an interactive calendar view of all matches in a selected month.
+A `FilterBar` allows users to filter matches by league and broadcaster.
+Broadcaster logos are displayed with an image proxy and intelligent fallbacks (circular gradient placeholders for teams, text with emoji for broadcasters) to ensure a robust visual experience.

+### Technical Implementations

+The frontend is built with **React** and uses Axios for API communication.
+Styling is managed with CSS modules and designed to be responsive.
+The backend is implemented with **Node.js** and **Express.js**.
+It uses **Prisma ORM** for database interactions, configured for PostgreSQL. `node-cron` schedules daily updates to fetch and process match data.
+JWT-based authentication with user/admin roles is implemented for secure access, particularly for administrative functions like logo management.

+### Feature Specifications

+- **Match Display**: Weekly and monthly views of basketball games.
+- **League Coverage**: NBA, WNBA, Euroleague, EuroCup, Betclic Elite.
+- **Broadcaster Information**: Identification of French TV channels broadcasting each game, with automated multi-source enrichment including official league pass providers (NBA League Pass, SKWEEK, DAZN), official schedules (Prime Video NBA), and EPG TV APIs (beIN Sports, La Chaîne L'Équipe).
+- **Match Scores**: Automated retrieval and display of scores for finished games from official APIs and Gemini-powered extraction.
+- **Logo Management**: Admin interface for managing team and broadcaster logos, including real-time updates and an image proxy for secure and efficient display.
+- **Data Updates**: Daily automated updates of match data and broadcaster information from various free API sources and AI-powered scraping.
+- **Filtering**: Ability to filter matches by league and broadcaster.
+- **Authentication**: JWT-based authentication with admin roles for secure management features.

+### System Design Choices

+- **Hybrid Architecture**: Combines official APIs for core match data with Gemini AI for intelligent HTML extraction (e.g., Betclic Elite from TheSportsDB) and broadcaster enrichment.
+- **Data Idempotency**: Ensures that daily updates are idempotent, preventing duplicate entries.
+- **Robust Logo System**: Utilizes a backend image proxy with an LRU cache, domain allowlisting, size limits, and smart fallbacks for secure and performant logo display.
+- **Timezone Correction**: Applied for Euroleague match times.
+- **Containerization**: Docker and `docker-compose` are used for environment setup and deployment, ensuring consistency across development and production.

+## External Dependencies

+### Basketball Data Sources (100% Free)

+-   **NBA Official API**: `cdn.nba.com` for NBA match schedules.
+-   **WNBA Official API**: `cdn.wnba.com` for WNBA match schedules.
+-   **Euroleague XML API**: `api-live.euroleague.net` for Euroleague and EuroCup schedules.
+-   **TheSportsDB**: Used for Betclic Elite schedules and general team/broadcaster logo sources.
+Gemini AI is employed for robust HTML extraction from this site.

+### Broadcaster Data Sources

+-   **NBA League Pass**: Default for NBA/WNBA.
+-   **SKWEEK**: Default for Euroleague/EuroCup.
+-   **DAZN**: Default for Betclic Elite.
+-   **Prime Video NBA Official Schedule**: Integrated for specific NBA games.
+-   **EPG.PW**: Free EPG TV API for real-time program matching on channels like beIN Sports and La Chaîne L'Équipe.

+### Third-party Libraries

+-   **FullCalendar**: For interactive monthly calendar display.
+-   **Axios**: For HTTP client requests in the frontend and backend.
+-   **Prisma ORM**: For database abstraction with PostgreSQL.
+-   **node-cron**: For scheduling daily backend tasks.
+-   **xml2js**: For parsing XML data from Euroleague API.

+### Infrastructure

+-   **PostgreSQL**: Primary database.
+-   **Docker**: Containerization for frontend, backend, and database.
+-   **Nginx**: Reverse proxy (implicit in Docker setup).
+-   **Google Gemini (gemini-2.0-flash-exp)**: Used for AI-powered HTML extraction and broadcaster enrichment.